particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 ## Product Handling

+### FCC Interference Statement

+This device complies with part 15 of the FCC Rules.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

+This device must not be co-located or operating in conjunction with any other antenna or transmitter.This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference in a residential installation.

+This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
+However, there is no guarantee that interference will not occur in a particular installation.
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

+- Reorient or relocate the receiving antenna.
+- Increase the separation between the equipment and receiver.
+- Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.
+- Consult the dealer or an experienced radio/TV technician for help.

+To comply with FCC’s RF radiation exposure limits for general population/uncontrolled exposure, this device must be installed to provide a separation distance of at least 20cm from all persons.

+WARNING: Any changes or modifications to this unit not expressly approved by the party responsible for compliance could void the user’s authority to operate the equipment.

+This device must not be collocated or operating in conjunction with any other antenna or transmitter.

+### IC Interference Statement

+This device complies with Industry Canada license-exempt RSS standard(s).
+Operation is subject to the following two conditions:

+- this device may not cause interference.
+- this device must accept any interference, including interference that may cause undesired operation of the device.

+Le présent appareil est conforme aux CNR d'Industrie Canada applicables aux appareils radio exempts de licence.
+L'exploitation est autorisée aux deux conditions suivantes:

+- l'appareil ne doit pas produire de brouillage, et
+- l'utilisateur de l'appareil doit accepter tout brouillage radioélectrique subi, même si le brouillage est susceptible d'en compromettre le fonctionnement.

+This Class B digital apparatus complies with Canadian ICES-003.

+Cet appareil numérique de la classe B est conforme à la norme NMB-003 du Canada.

+This device and its antenna(s) must not be co-located or operating in conjunction with any other antenna or transmitter, except tested built-in radios.

+Cet appareil et son antenne ne doivent pas être situés ou fonctionner en conjonction avec une autre antenne ou un autre émetteur, exception faites des radios intégrées qui ont été testées.

+This equipment complies with IC radiation exposure limits set forth for an uncontrolled environment.
+This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.

+Cet équipement est conforme aux limites d'exposition aux rayonnements IC établies pour un environnement non contrôlé.
+Cet équipement doit être installé et utilisé avec un minimum de 20 cm de distance entre la source de rayonnement et votre corps.

 ### ESD Precautions

 The Tracker SoM contains highly sensitive electronic circuitry and is an Electrostatic Sensitive Device (ESD).
 Handling an module without proper ESD protection may destroy or damage it permanently.
 Proper ESD handling and packaging procedures must be applied throughout the processing, handling and operation of any application that incorporates the module.
 ESD precautions should be implemented on the application board where the B series is mounted.
 Failure to observe these precautions can result in severe damage to the module!

 ### Battery Warning